 WGS 165/ A Gendered History of Food

-(same as HIS 165 when topics is “Gendered History of Food”)
+(same as HIS 165 when topic is “Gendered History of Food”)

 An introduction to the history of food consumption and preparation in the Western world, and its place in defining gender roles; food as part of religious ceremony; development of table manners; the politics of breast-feeding; the changing of kitchen roles; and the history of eating disorders.